wp-plugins/b09-link-to-existing-content/readme.txt

 * Default Behaviour is seamless, just continue using the Link PopUp as always
 * Consider installing the plugin <a title='Search Everyting' href='http://wordpress.org/plugins/search-everything/'>Search Everything</a> for full control over the search results when using "Link to existing Content"
 * Makes internal links more future-proof by using a shortcode with the post or taxonomy id.
-Just select the post you want to link to and click "Add Link", and the shortcode gets pasted to your editor and automatically handled in your themes.
+Just select the post you want to link to and click "Add Shortcode", and the shortcode gets pasted to your editor and automatically handled in your themes.
 * Filters for this plugin:
  - Control if the shortcode functionality should be active or not: `link_to_existing_content_use_shortcode`
  - Control which post types should be searched: `link_to_existing_content_post_types`